sickcodes/Docker-OSX/README.md

 You should see the device show up when you do `system_profiler SPUSBDataType` in the MacOS shell.

+Important Note: this will cause the host system to lose access to the USB device while the VM is running!

 ## What is `${DISPLAY:-:0.0}`?